 By SONYA ROBERTS-WOODS/Publisher

-February was filled with “goodbyes for now” for Mount Pleasant native Karen Neeley.
-After starting the month off bidding farewell as the chair of the annual Hearts for Hospice Ball, she recently ended the month with wishing her fellow Hospice board members the best.
+The last few months have been filled with “goodbyes for now” for Mount Pleasant native Karen Neeley.
+After bidding farewell as the chair of the annual Hearts for Hospice Ball, Neeley also recently said goodbye to lifelong friends to literally “head for the hills.”

-And although she’s always been quick to credit her Ball Committee for making it all come together, the key to the success of last month’s Hearts for Hospice Ball for the past 19 years has Karen Neeley’s name written all over it.
+Quick to credit her Ball Committee for making it all come together, the key to the success of the annual Hearts for Hospice Ball for the past 19 years has Karen Neeley’s name written all over it.

 Born in Pittsburg, Neeley has called Mount Pleasant home her entire life—despite what her birth certificate says.